 Ayurveda describes the human being as being composed of five elements, three doshas (biological energies), seven dhatus (tissues), and numerous srotas (channels).
 The five elements are ether, air, fire, water, and earth.
 These five elements, which also make up all of Nature, are not meant to be taken literally.
 They are ideas described as elements.
 They are the ideas of space, motion, heat, flow, and solidity respectively.
 They have the qualities as noted above.
 The three doshas, the biological forces that govern the functions of the body, are composed of these elements.

 Vata dosha is a biological force which governs all motion in the body.
 Composed of ether and air, it is light, dry, mobile, and cool.
 People with a predominance of this energy in their bodies tend to exhibit these characteristics.
 They tend to be thin, have dry skin, feel cold easily, and move and speak quickly.
 They also tend to have a greater amount of cold emotion, such as anxiety and fear.
 Vata dosha imbalance can affect any system of the body and cause an increase in those qualities.
 For instance, the respiratory system becomes dry as seen in dry asthma and non-productive coughs.
 The digestive system becomes dry and constipated, an abnormality of motion.
 Dryness may precipitate stone formation in the kidneys or gall bladder, and an increase in the motile quality of vata in the nervous system is understood to cause hyper-excitability.
-The cold nature of vata can become severely disturbed and cause Raynaud's syndrome.
+The cold nature of vata can become severely disturbed and cause Raynaud's Phenomenon.
 Wasting conditions are viewed as an increase in the light quality of vata.
 Therefore, anywhere in the body where there is an increase in the qualities of vata, there will be physiological disturbance.

-Pitta dosha is a force which govern all digestion in the body.
-Composed primarily of fire, it is hot, light, exhibits flow, and is sharp.
-It contains a little water, and thus it is neither very moist or dry.
+Pitta dosha is a force which governs all digestion in the body.
+Composed primarily of fire, it is hot, light, sharp, and exhibits flow.
+It contains a little water, and thus it is neither very moist nor dry.
 People with a predominance of pitta in their bodies exhibit these qualities.
 They feel warm and are less affected by cold weather.
 They have a rosy complexion, are moderate and reasonably steady in their weight, have a mesomorphic body build, and can have a sharp and intense personality.
 This personality tends to be challenged by a greater amount of heated emotion such as anger, resentment, and jealousy.
 As pitta governs digestion, the digestive system tends to be strong.
 There is little trouble digesting food.
 Bowel movements occur frequently, 2-3X per day.
 Pitta dosha imbalance can affect any system in the body but is predisposed to affect systems that are said to contain a lot of fire.
 When pitta affects a system, usually greater heat builds at that location.
 The liver, small intestine, blood, skin, and eyes are systems in which pitta exerts a great influence.
 Hepatitis, hyperacidity, acne and conjunctivitis are examples of heated pitta conditions in these regions of the body.
 Pitta disturbance can affect any system.
 Infections anywhere in the body producing heat and fever are understood as pitta disturbances.

 Kapha dosha is a biological force which governs growth in the body.
 Composed of water and earth, it is heavy, moist, stable, soft, and dull.
 People with a predominance of kapha in their bodies tend to carry more weight, have thicker, denser bones and skin, and have a more traditional endomorphic body build.
 They also tend to have moist supple skin and full, thick hair.
 This person's personality tends toward being relaxed and not easily disturbed.
 They talk and move slowly.
 They can be challenged by heavy feelings, such as lethargy and rigidity.
 When kapha increases in the body, there is a greater production of mucous which, like kapha, is heavy, thick, and moist.
 There may also be swelling and weight gain.
 While kapha can affect any system of the body, the stomach and lungs are the most susceptible.
-It is here that we see several common signs of kapha disturbance--nausea, limited appetite and mucous formation.
+It is here that we see several common signs of kapha disturbance--nausea, limited appetite, and mucous formation.
 Conditions such as obesity, some cancers, chronic bronchitis, lung congestion, and fluid retention syndromes have a kapha disturbance as a component of the pathophysiology.

 While the doshas are seen as the causative agents of disease, dhatus, upadhatus, and srotas are understood to be the site of the disease.
 Dhatus are tissues, upadhatus are additional tissues, and srotas are channel systems.
 There are seven tissues; plasma, blood, muscle, fat, bone, marrow, and reproductive tissue.
 Unlike Western medicine, which understands each tissue to be separate, Ayurveda understands each to be dependent upon the tissues preceding it for its nourishment and health.
 Hence, a problem which develops in one tissue, if not corrected, will eventually have systemic consequences.
 Pathology in Ayurveda can be partially understood in terms of what dosha is affecting what dhatu.
 When vata enters a dhatu, that dhatu becomes lighter, drier, and hyper-mobile.
 When pitta enters, it becomes heated, and when kapha enters, it becomes heavier, moister, and more stable.
 In a muscle, vata disturbance causes wasting and atrophy, pitta disturbance causes infection and inflammation, and kapha disturbance causes excessive growth.